kimaust/openai-chatgpt-chatbot/README.md

 By default, the maximum number of latest messages that will be kept during the conversation is 5.
 You can increase this limit by providing a value for the max_message_count in the User class's \_\_init\_\_.
 But of course, it will deplete your tokens faster with higher limit as you chat for longer.

 # Caveat
 Note that the initial prompt in the data/initial_prompt.txt file is inserted to your message each time you send along with chat history.
-You may consider fine-tuning the model if your initial prompt is getting really long to avoid wasting tokens in such case.

 # Demo
 You can run the direct conversation demo using the following command: